Liuhaixv/Goose_Goose_Duck_Hack/README.md

 Currently in development

 # Note
-It seems that all players other than localplayer's rolenames are hidden  or when the game has ended.
+It seems that all players other than localplayer's rolenames are hidden and only shown when the game has ended.
 Patched in 2023/1/5 's update?